Frequently Asked Questions

 What is your fertility awareness method training?

-I am Training Fertility Awareness Educator.
-I am studying under Kerry Hampton - a natural fertility specialist and owner of Wise Women Business in Melbourne.
-I will have completed the Comprehensive Course in Natural Fertility Education by November 2018.
+I am a certified Fertility Awareness Educator.
+I studied under Kerry Hampton - a natural fertility specialist and owner of Wise Women Business in Melbourne.

 How much are your appointments?